Libraries of signals for Boulder Opal

 The next figure illustrates what a hyperbolic secant pulse created with the Boulder Opal library of signals looks like.

 A particular case of these pulses is the square pulse, which has a finite value equal to its amplitude during a specified length of time, and is zero for all the rest of the time.

 Due to this discontinuity, the square pulse can't be created as an STF.

 To learn more about square pulses for Boulder Opal, see the reference documentation for

 It is possible to create pulses of many different shapes using superpositions of sines and cosines with different frequencies.
-In the Boulder Opal Toolkits, these pulses can be found in the form of generic sinusoids or as a Hann series of squared sines with increasingly higher frequencies.
+In the Boulder Opal libraries of signals, these pulses can be found in the form of generic sinusoids or as a Hann series of squared sines with increasingly higher frequencies.
 To learn more about these oscillatory pulses, see the reference documentation for: